 ABOUT

 M.R.
-Mandell was born in San Diego, California, moved to Los Angeles when she was a toddler, then at five, whisked off to Texas, Austria and Missouri.
+Mandell was born in San Diego, moved to Los Angeles when she was a baby, then at five, her family left California for Texas.

 In 2023, she attended the Southampton Writers Conference under the tutelage of Billy Collins.